prosyslab-classroom/llvm-primer/README.md

 Note that if you do not specify `-Xclang -disable-O0-optnone` in the first step, the `-mem2reg` optimization pass is not performed.

+For the details of LLVM IR, see this [document](https://llvm.org/docs/LangRef.html).

 ## Working with LLVM PHI Nodes
 For optimization purposes, compilers often implement their intermediate representation in static single assignment (SSA) form and LLVM IR is no different.
 In SSA form, a variable is assigned and